divyansh3107/ASIC-Design/README.md

-NOTE: This my system of college os SARL-LAB (I have created a folder to show my name)
+NOTE: This my system of college os SARL-LAB (I have created a folder to show my name).
+The simulation successfully demonstrates the integration of DAC and PLL peripherals with the RISC-V processor, converting digital outputs to analog signals.
 </details>